b7702e2/walkthroughs/flaws.cloud.md

 ## Level 4

-Visiting the Level 4 web page gives us more information about this level.
+Reading the Level 4 web page gives us more information about this level.
 An EC2 instance is hosting a web server at http://4d0cf09b9b2d761a7d87be99d17507bce8b86f3b.flaws.cloud.
-And it seems that this level is about EC2 snapshots.
+And it seems that this level is about attacking the compute instance used to run the web server, via attempting togain access to its historial snapshots.

 ### **EC2 snapshots**

-What can we do with snapshots?
+Assuming no console access, what can we do with snapshots at the command line?
 ```
-root@kali:~ # aws --profile git ec2 help | grep snapshot
+root@kali:~ # aws ec2 help | grep snapshot
        o copy-snapshot
        o create-snapshot
        o create-snapshots